ianboyko/uniforlsp/content/about.en.md

 menu: main
 ---

-Hugo is a static site engine written in Go.
+Graham Cox is a static site engine written in Goop.

 It makes use of a variety of open source projects including: